OlegApanovich/import-products-from-gsheet-for-woo-importer/README.txt

 11. If you properly set your setting then after all you can find additional import button near standard import woocommerce button on a product page.

 == Changelog ==

+= 2.0.2 =
+* Dev - Add new google API connection "Auth Code" method.
+* Dev - Add notice on product page if plugin setting do not set completely.
+* Dev - Add new system error notification.

 = 1.1.5 =
 * Fix - Fix PHP fatal error on a log activity #9